tmlai/CMPUT410-TTHE-Group-Project/doc/reportProtocol.md

 	The database schema is defined in setup.sql file.
 The list of relevant queries are defined in queries.sql file.
 	NOTE:
+	+	Customers' orders and stores' orders are tracked separately.
-	+	no need for create sequence for order id since get_last_id() methods can help
+	+	no need for create sequence for order id since lastInsertId() method can help
+	+	However, with transactions REMEMBER to call lastInsertId before committing to get the correct
+		last insert ID.
+	+	To simplify delivery and payment processes, an immediate whole payment
+		is required upon any order from customers or stores.???